 - Much longer battery life, I swear I can go weeks without charging

-- Can use the V2 in pool, open water, diving and snorkeling
+- Can use the V2 in pool, open water, and snorkeling up to 100 meters, the Pacer Pro only to 50 meters

 With those being the major difference points, I have to wonder if there isn’t a new Polar V2 in the works.
 One would hope they’d add something more to the high end watch to really make it sing in comparison.
 Then again if ya don’t need more, it’s perfect!